 With the shoe on, the cause of the ulcer

 becomes more clear.

-Below is an ulcer created from orthotic purchased from a shoe store.
+Below is an ulcer created from orthotic purchased from a local shoe store that sells orthotics.
 The orthotic was made with a metatarsal pad (like the one pictured below center).
-However, it was inappropriate in a dysvascular foot (one with poor circulation), and it was placed in the wrong area.
+However, it was inappropriate in this foot with very poor circulation, and the pad was placed in the wrong area.
 It created the ulcer you see below.
 This patient had insufficient blood supply to heal from the wound and passed away from the wound.

 Trauma can also cause ulcerations.
 Most commonly, this is caused by a low-grade repetitive trauma or shear.
 This could be a result of a excessive walking causing a blister that ruptured, causing an ulcer (below left), or as a result of a contracted toe (below right) in a neuropathic foot.
 This could be classified as a neuropathic ulcer as well.

-system.
-Lymph vessels pick up extra fluid accumulating in your
+lymphatic system.
+Lymph vessels pick up extra fluid

 caused by lymphedema.